 For nearly 30 years, Merino Country has been at the forefront of Australian manufacturing, creating stylish, comfortable and durable 100% Australian Merino wool clothing for men, women and children.

-Merino Country works closely with its network of Australian woolgrowers, processors and manufacturers to create timeless pieces that are not only ideal for everyday wear but versatile, suiting both hot and cold climates, completely machine washable and perfect for numerous occasions.
+Merino Country works closely with its network of Australian wool growers, processors and manufacturers to create timeless pieces that are not only ideal for everyday wear but versatile, suiting both hot and cold climates, completely machine washable and perfect for any occasion.
 Its collection features leisurewear, thermals and the famous Wundies – wool undies!

 Proud Owner of Merino Country, Kerrie Richards, said the brand was born out of Australian woolgrowers frustration with the low prices of wool and the effects of drought in the early 1990s.

 “Farmers wanted to know what happened to their wool once it left the farm gate and what it was actually used for.
 So, we decided to establish Merino Country and vertically integrate the supply and production chain, from the raw fleece through to the end product,” said Ms Richards.